polywrap/wrap-cli/packages/js/core-client/README.md

    *   // Method to be executed.
    *   method: string;
    *
-   *   //Arguments for the method, structured as a map, removing the chance of incorrectly ordering arguments.
+   *   //Arguments for the method, structured as a map, removing the chance of incorrectly ordered arguments.
    *    args?: Record<string, unknown> | Uint8Array;
    *
    *   // Env variables for the wrapper invocation.
    *    env?: Record<string, unknown>;
    *
+   *   // A Uri resolution context
    *   resolutionContext?: IUriResolutionContext;
    *
    *   // if true, return value is a msgpack-encoded byte array
    *   encodeResult?: boolean;
    * }
-   *
    * @returns A Promise with a Result containing the return value or an error */
   @Tracer.traceMethod("PolywrapClient: invoke")
   public async invoke<TData = unknown, TUri extends Uri | string = string>(
     options: InvokerOptions<TUri>
-  ): Promise<InvokeResult<TData>> {
+  ): Promise<InvokeResult<TData>>
 ```

 ### tryResolveUri